ms738/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 ## Congratulations

 Your Unity Project is now ready for Photon.
-In the coming tutorials, we'll build upon this scene and our Unity project towards a full shared experience.
+In the upcoming tutorials, we'll build upon this scene and our Unity project towards a full shared experience.

 [Next tutorial: 3.
 Connecting multiple users](mrlearning-sharing(photon)-ch3.md)